OpenSimulationInterface/osi-documentation/osi/howtocontribute.rst

 - Discuss with issues and with comments in the pull-request
 - !!!
 Consider becoming a member !!!

-Documentations changes:
+**Documentation changes**:

-- Can be performed by any member
+- Can be performed by any member.
-- Consider adding stuff :)
+- Consider adding stuff to the `osi-documentation <https://github.com/vkresch/osi-documentation>`_.
+- When new changes are made the documentation will be rebuild and the new changes can be seen.

 Code Review
 -----------